-Well here are just a few of our member’s reason why they joined.
-If you are a current NCFOP member and would like to share you reason for joining the World’s Oldest Law Enforcement Fraternal Organization, contact us and we will share your story also.
+Well here are just a few of our member’s reasons why they joined.
+If you are a current NCFOP member and would like to share your reason for joining the World’s Oldest Law Enforcement Fraternal Organization, contact us and we will share your story also.

 Deputy Sheriff, Ryan Dawson – Lenoir County FOP Lodge #93

 I joined the Fraternal Order of Police three months prior to being seriously injured in the line of duty, the result of a gunshot wound during a SWAT operation.
 It did not matter to the FOP that I was a brand new member.
 Not only did they look after my well-being, they also took care of my family.
 It was like we had been family since birth.
 There is no better peace of mind than knowing, while you are laying in a hospital bed wondering what tomorrow holds, that the North Carolina Fraternal Order of Police is there for you.
 They sent babysitters for my children.
 The wife of another officer, who had been through a similar incident, came to help my wife cope with this situation.
 The FOP was there to ensure my entire family was well taken care of while I was recovering, both financially and mentally.
 Today, I have made many new friends in this nationwide network of officers who believe in fraternalism.
 I currently serve as my local lodge president and I hope to be able to give back a portion of what I have received since joining in 2009.

 Probation/Parole Officer, Tammy Young – Iredell County Lodge #10